 james-xapian at tartarus.org

-Hi, everyone, and congratulations and welcome to our students this year!
+Hi, everyone, and another congratulations and welcome to our students

-We're now into the first week of what Google call the 'community
+We're approaching the end of the first week of what Google call the

-bonding period'.
-Now's a good time for our students to introduce
+'community bonding period'.
+Now's a good time for our students (who

 This complements the (limited) public information about your project

 in the GSoC website (which mostly just lists the title and summary).

 I've created a project overview page for each, with a sample journal

 (it's a really good idea to keep a journal of what you do, even if

 it's just notes and thoughts; among other things it means when you